Skip to main content

 • your relationship has permanently broken down

-• your marriage is legally recognised in the UK (including same-sex marriage)
+• your marriage is legally recognised in the UK (including same-sex marriage) Speak to one of our divorce solicitors to ensure you meet the legal criteria.

-What am I entitled to in a no fault divorce?
+What am I entitled to in a divorce?

 The aim when sharing out matrimonial assets is to be fair.
 Both spouses have to make full disclosure about their assets and debts before any decisions can be made about distribution, trying to hide anything won't work.
 Factors which are important when sharing out the assets include the current and future needs of each spouse and any dependent children; the length of marriage and the age, earning capacity and contributions of each party.
+Our family law Chesterfield team can guide you through this process.

 What basis can the Civil Partnership be ended by the court?